Neurologism/Brainet/README.md

 ﻿
 # Brainet

-Brainet is a Deep Learning Engine build within C++ and CUDA without use of external libraries.
+Brainet is a Deep Learning engine built within C++ and CUDA without use of external libraries.
-The vision of Brainet is to provide a transparent Framework that allows full understanding of the underlying mechanisms of Deep Learning.
+The goal is to provide a transparent framework that allows full understanding of the underlying mechanisms.
 Most of the current alternatives like TensorFlow, PyTorch or Caffe have a high level of abstraction that feels like a black box.
 Brainet isn't competing with these frameworks regarding performance, but rather aims to explain how everything works under the hood.
 To reach this goal Brainet relies on a simple codebase that is well documented.
 Additionally there will be a small book that explains the design choices and the mechanisms of Brainet and deep learning in general.